Skip to main content

 Gambling Policy

-Our objective is to identify skilled, consistent, and risk-aware traders—professionals capable of managing risk responsibly, generating sustainable profits, and maintaining discipline in the financial markets.
-These are the traders we choose to partner with and provide with Qualified Trader Accounts of up to $150,000.
+At NeomAAA, we maintain a zero-tolerance policy toward all-or-nothing or gambling-style trading strategies.
+We do not accept any approach based on taking excessive risks or attempting to achieve large profits through highly leveraged or high-risk positions.
+Our goal is to identify skilled, consistent, and risk-aware traders: professionals capable of managing risk responsibly, generating sustainable profits, and maintaining discipline in the markets.
+These are the traders we choose to work with and to whom we grant Qualified Trader accounts of up to 150,000 dollars.

 Third Party EAs